2001 W. Superior Street | Wangenstein & Gilliuson | Built 1913 | Extant (Esmond Hotel)

 But in 1913, when the hotel was built, lawmakers were trying to prevent brewery’s from owning retail liquor establishments.
 Hence Gopher Realty was created so the owners of DB&M could separate buildings from brewing.
 Also, it was clear the nation was heading toward Prohibition, so it was a way to prepare for the day brewing would end—the Rex was one of the few buildings owned by DB&M that did not have a bar.

-Designed by John J. Wangenstein—who designed many buildings for Duluth Brewing & Malting.
+The hotel was designed by John J. Wangenstein, who worked on many buildings for Duluth Brewing & Malting.
 It stands three-stories high, and when it opened the second and third floors contained 130 guest rooms, each outfitted with a telephone and hot and cold water—some even had private bathrooms.
 The main floor contained the lobby, dining room, buffet, and four stores facing Superior Street.
 There was a “commodious” barber shop and a billiard room in the basement.
 Postcards made at about the same time it was built show a four-story building, but postcards of that era were often augmented (we might say “Photoshopped” today).

 From 1930 to 1942 it was called the Curtis Hotel, and it was the Milner Hotel from 1942 to 1958.
 In 1959, the year the St. Lawrence Seaway opened, it became the Seaway Hotel.
 As the Seaway the building was a magnet for trouble, and in 1991 a Duluth Police Officer was killed trying to make an arrest inside the hotel.

-Today the building provides low-income housing and has been renamed the Esmond Hotel.
-A 2015 makeover created a bit of a mystery that remains unsolved—and inspired its new name.
-Siding was removed on the front façade, revealing a stamped concrete nameplate reading “HOTEL ESMOND,” a medallion with the initials “EH,” and another with the date “1913.”
-The building was then renamed the Esmond Building.
+Today the building provides low-income housing and has been renamed the Esmond Hotel inspired by a 2015 makeover.
+Siding and the “Hotel Rex” nameplate was removed from the building’s front façade, revealing a stamped concrete nameplate reading “HOTEL ESMOND,” a medallion with the initials “EH,” and another with the date “1913.”

 Outside of location, the only connection we could find between the Rex and the Esmond is, Sidney D. Ives, the Rex’s first proprietor.
 Before he leased the Rex in October 1913, he managed the Esmond.
 But the 1916 Duluth city directors states that he “moved to Portland Ore.”

-In January 2020 newspapers announced possible plans to convert it into low-income housing.
+Meanwhile, in January 2020 newspapers announced possible plans to convert the Rex/Seaway/Esmond into low-income housing.
 The report mentioned that just one person remains as a resident.